lowRISC/opentitan/doc/project/checklist.md

 ### SIM_ALL_TESTS_PASSING

-All tests in the Testplan written and passing with at least one random seed.
+All tests in the dv_plan written and passing with at least one random seed.

 ### FPV_ALL_ASSERTIONS_WRITTEN